 - Beetles – peppermint or thyme

 - Gnats – patchouli or spearmint

 - Ticks – lavender, lemongrass, sage or thyme

 - Weevils – cedarwood, patchouli, sandalwood

-What are some of the best essential oils you’ve found to help with gardening?
+What are some of your favorite essential oils for gardening?

 Image © Deposit Photos / lyashik